comfysage/site/content/blog/neovim-native-configuration.md

 - the garden metaphor: letting neovim bloom on its own -->

-thus i created [sylvee][], a native-first neovim configuration that builds on the amazing features that have been added to neovim recently. neovim has become incredibly powerful out-of-the-box and i want to take advantage of that.
+neovim has become incredibly powerful out-of-the-box and i want to take advantage of that. so i created [sylvee][], a native-first neovim configuration that builds on the amazing features that have been added to neovim recently.

-to power plugin management i created a wrapper around `vim.pack`, neovim nightly's native plugin manager. this wrapper is called [lynn.nvim][], and it powers the configuration that i created.
+to power plugin management i created a wrapper around `vim.pack`, neovim nightly's native plugin manager. this wrapper is called [lynn.nvim][], and it powers the configuration that i made.

 ## neovim's built-in features